zitouni/distributedRIC/README.md

 This research and development work has been conducted at the [6G Innovation Centre](https://www.surrey.ac.uk/institute-communication-systems/5g-6g-innovation-centre), University of Surrey, as part of ongoing investigations into next-generation wireless network intelligence and automation.

+**📺 Demo Video**: Watch the [distributed near-RT RIC demonstration](https://youtu.be/GGoTcKb8_30) showing the complete system deployment and real-time measurements visualised on the Grafana dashboard.

 ## Architecture

 ![Architecture Deployment](ArchDeployment.png)